James R. Holmes, Ph.D.

 Strategy & Policy

-Jim is a Phi Beta Kappa graduate of Vanderbilt University (B.A., mathematics and German) and earned graduate degrees from the Fletcher School of Law and Diplomacy at Tufts University (M.A.L.D. and Ph.D., international relations), Providence College (M.A., mathematics), and Salve Regina University (M.A., international relations).
-He was the recipient of the Naval War College Foundation Award in 1994, signifying the top graduate in his Naval War College class.
+Jim is a Phi Beta Kappa graduate of Vanderbilt University (B.A., mathematics and German) and completed graduate work at Salve Regina University (M.A., international relations), Providence College (M.A., mathematics), and the Fletcher School of Law and Diplomacy at Tufts University (M.A.L.D. and Ph.D., international affairs), where he was the A. Eiken Hohenberg Scholar.
+He earned the Naval War College Foundation Award in 1994, signifying the top graduate in his Naval War College class.

 His most recent books (with long-time coauthor Toshi Yoshihara) are Strategy in the Second Nuclear Age and Red Star over the Pacific.
 Designated an Atlantic Monthly Best Book of 2010, Red Star over the Pacific has been named to the Navy Professional Reading List as Essential Reading.
 Copies have been placed aboard every major ship, squadron, and shore installation in the U.S. Navy.
 Translations have appeared through the Chinese Academy of Social Sciences, Beijing, and through houses in Japan, South Korea, Germany, and Taiwan.
 Under contract is a second edition of Red Star over the Pacific, along with Naval Diplomats: The U.S. Asiatic Fleet and Japanese Sea Power in the 21st Century: Japan’s Next Fateful Choice.